Find Trade Colleges

 Is There Going to be Demand for Psychiatric Technicians?

-In the United States, there were 66,100 jobs for Psychiatric Technician in 2016.
+In 2016, there was an estimated number of 66,100 jobs in the United States for Psychiatric Technician.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Psychiatric Technician by 2026.
-There will be an estimated 5,600 positions for Psychiatric Technician per year.
+The BLS estimates 5,600 yearly job openings in this field.

 undefined